augustofarnese/algolia-assignment/answers-for-customer-questions.md

 # Question 1
-Hello,
+>Hello,
+>

-I'm new to search engines, and there are a lot of concepts I'm not educated on.
+>I'm new to search engines, and there are a lot of concepts I'm not educated on.
 To make my onboarding smoother, it'd help if you could provide me with some definitions of the following concepts:
-- Records
+>- Records
-- Indexing
+>- Indexing
+>

-I'm also struggling with understanding what types of metrics would be useful to include in the "Custom Ranking."
+>I'm also struggling with understanding what types of metrics would be useful to include in the "Custom Ranking."

-Cheers,
-George
+>
+>Cheers,
+>George

 ## Answer 1